Is it Illegal to Eat while Driving in California?

 Does California’s Distracted Driving Law Include Eating?

-When Does Eating and Driving Become Illegal?
+When Does Eating While Driving Become Illegal?

 If you can still safely operate your vehicle while eating, there may not be a legitimate reason for a police officer to give you a traffic ticket.
 They must have another reason to stop and ticket you; often, it is for speeding, reckless driving, or making an illegal turn.
 It is up to the officer to determine if you are able to eat while driving safely.
 If you are eating but can pay attention, stay in your lane, keep your hands on the wheel, and remain a safe driver, you may not be stopped.

-Distracted Driving Types
+Types Of Distracted Driving

-Justifying a Traffic Stop
+Justifying A Traffic Stop

 For example, if you are fumbling around with unwrapping your hamburger, opening your dipping sauces, or eating pasta with a fork, you could quickly lose control of your vehicle.
 If a police officer observed this behavior, they could stop you, especially if your hands are visibly occupied with a task other than driving.